orbitdb/field-manual/01_Tutorial/00_Introduction.md

 # Part 1: The OrbitDB Tutorial

-> An interactive, imperative and isomorphic JavaScript adventure of peer-to-peer, decentralized, and distributed proportions
+> An interactive, imperative and isomorphic JavaScript adventure of peer-to-peer, decentralized, and distributed proportions.

 ## Introduction